This post may contain affiliate links. Please read our privacy policy.

 How to Break Spaghetti in Half

 First of all, why are we breaking the spaghetti in half?
 This does not seem very authentically Italian.
-The only reason I chose to do this is because shorter strands make the casserole easier to serve and to eat, and since this isn’t exactly authentic Italian cuisine to start with, it made sense.
+The only reason I chose to do this is because shorter strands make the casserole easier to serve and eat, and since this isn’t exactly authentic Italian cuisine to start with, it made sense.

-Place the middle of the wrapped pasta against the edge of your kitchen counter.
+1. Place the middle of the wrapped pasta against the edge of your kitchen counter.
 Press both ends with equal force so that the bundle of spaghetti snaps in the middle.

-Unwrap, and cook up that pasta!
+1. Unwrap and cook up that pasta!

-What to Serve with Turkey Tetrazzini:
+What to Serve With Turkey Tetrazzini

 Turkey Tetrazzini and salad on plates and serving dishes.

-Other Leftover Turkey Recipes:
+More Leftover Turkey Recipes

-Pin This
+Pin It

 5 from 2 votes

-Prep: 15 minutes
+Prep Time: 15 minutes

-Cook: 35 minutes
+Cook Time: 35 minutes

-Total: 50 minutes
+Total Time: 50 minutes

 Servings: 8 People